WillowHayward/WillHayCode.github.io/pages/01.home/pmm-4/post.md

 This is what the old system was, and it has its ups and downs.
 The biggest advantage is how easy to implement it is.
 It's just looking through a few lists.
 The biggest downside is that it has what's called O(n) efficiency.
 What that means is that, worst case scenario, if there's n tiles, it'll take n attempts to find the tile.
 If I've got 100 tiles total, it might find it on the first attempt, but worst case is that it'll find it on the 100th attempt.

-This isn't actually too ineficient, but if someone makes an enourmous map, it'll be kinda slow sometimes.
+This isn't actually too ineficient, but if someone makes an enourmous map (say, ten thousand tiles), it'll be kinda slow sometimes.
 Let's see if we can efficiency it up a bit.

 # Revealed neighbours